 Like other vehicle safety features such as ESC, ABS and 4WD/AWD, winter tires have their limits.
 When the vehicle is driven beyond those limits due to overconfidence in the equipment, the end result is the same: an unstable vehicle state on the brink of a slide and loss of control.
 An overconfident driver with a safety-feature-rich vehicle will be at a greater risk of injury than the average driver as their accidents will tend to happen at higher speeds.

 In terms of the tires themselves, a set of good winters costs about the same as all-seasons.
-For my small Toyota Yaris, I paid around $450 for my set of a name-brand version.
+When I had a small Toyota Yaris, I paid around $450 for my set of a top name-brand version.
+That's about what I've always paid for a new set of all-seasons for that car.
+A set of winter tires can cost $800-$1,000 or more for larger vehicles like trucks and SUVs.
 In using winters, you do have the up-front cost of a second set of tires.
 This initial cost, however, is offset in the long run: your normal tire wear is split across two sets, so your all-seasons will last longer (you're only using them 6-8 months of the year).

 MYTH: Winter tires perform better than all-seasons in cold weather

-FACT: Winter tires handle worse in warm or rainy weather
+FACT: Winter tires handle very poorly in warm or rainy weather.

 Since winter tires are made of softer rubber compounds, they are noticeably "squishy" during warm weather.
-This effect is really pronounced when temperatures rise above 60°F - it feels similar to the steering linkage being a little loose, especially at highway speeds.
+This effect is really pronounced when temperatures rise above 50°F - it feels similar to the steering linkage being a little loose, especially at highway speeds.
+You can feel the car "wobble" during harder turns and cornering.
 The softer material means that winter tires will wear very fast in warm weather - you definitely don't want to leave them on very long once spring arrives.

 FACT: For most people in the US, winter tires are impractical

-As I showed earlier, the most common question I get about my videos is "why aren't these people using winter tires"?
+Yes, it's true: winter tires are amazing on snow-covered roads.
+So why doesn't everyone use them?
 The main reason is that for most places in the United States, icy roads only happen a handful of times a year.
-The US is not like Finland, Sweden or Russia where roads are snowpacked for much of the winter.
+Most of the US is not like Finland, Sweden or Russia where roads are snowpacked for much of the winter.
 Where I live in St. Louis, we see ice or snow on the road only 5 to 10 times each year, and that for only a few hours at a time.
-In much of the Southern US, snow or ice on the road only happens every 1 to 3 years.
+In much of the Southern US, snow or ice on the road only happens once every 1 to 3 years.

 The map below shows the average number of days that winter weather occurs, by county, in the United States:

 As you can see, there aren't many places that see snow and ice on the road more than 10 times each winter.
 Given the cost of using winter tires ($1000 and up for the tires and second set of rims), that's a hard sell for most people.
 Outside of the more snow and ice-prone areas shown on the above map, winter tire usage is rare among the driving public in this country.
-In the southern two-thirds of the United States, most tire shops don't even stock them (I bought my set during a trip to Columbus, Ohio - local shops in the St. Louis area do not keep them in stock).
+In the southern two-thirds of the United States, most tire shops don't even stock them.

-Furthermore, winter tires don't make a vehicle immune to accidents.
+Furthermore, winter tires don't make a vehicle immune to accidents on ice and snow.
 Winter tires will still slide, especially on the more slick types of road icing.
 On freezing rain icing for example, I did not see a noticeable difference in braking performance.

 Should you buy winter tires?
 The answer primarily depends on where you live.
-Someone living in a more snow-prone location with hilly terrain will see the most benefit from a set of winter tires installed.
-Outside of that rare demographic, you should be able to get by just fine without them as long as you reduce your speed when snow and ice are a threat.
+In many northern-latitude locations such as Canada, winter tire use could be mandated by law.
+Even where they aren't required, winter tires are a no-brainer if you're in a more snow-prone location, particularly one with hilly terrain.
+Outside of those demographics, you should be able to get by just fine without them as long as you reduce your speed when snow and ice are a threat.
 Even the tire manufacturers agree - they don't stock winter tires in most places, nor do they attempt to market them outside of the snowiest regions.
 Driving at a safe speed for the conditions for those few days out of the year that the roads are icy (or better yet, staying home or postponing your travel) is an adequate strategy for dealing with the occasional winter weather event.
 If you are driving too fast for the conditions, winter tires will only slightly decrease your chances of losing control.

 Educational Winter Driving Videos - Watch for Free: